thisismygitrepo/crocodile/README.md

 # Welcome to alexlib

-This package extends many native Python classes to equip you with an uneasy to tame power.
+This package extends many native Python classes to equip you with an uneasy-to-tame power.
 Beside many minor extensions, the major classes extended are:

  * `list` is  extended to `List`
-    * Forget that for loops exist in your life, because with this class, for loops are implicitly applied to all items.
+    * Forget that `for` loops exist in your life, because with this class, `for` loops are implicitly applied to all items.
   * `dict` is  extended to `Strcut`.
     * Combines the power of dot notation like classes and key access like dictionaries.